-A person who dies with a valid Last Will and Testament is referred to as having died testate.
+A person who dies with a valid, legal, Last Will and Testament is referred to as having died testate.
 A person who dies without a valid Last Will and Testament is referred to as having died intestate.

-When a person dies intestate or without a Will, the respective state statutes provide how the decedents' property will be distributed.
-Most important to keep in mind is most married couples intend their property go to their surviving spouse; however, most state statutes will include the decedents' children for a portion of the decedents' property.
+When a person dies intestate or without a will, the respective state statutes provide how the decedent's property will be distributed.
+Most important to keep in mind is most married couples intend their property to go to their surviving spouse; however, most state statutes will include the decedent's children for a portion of the decedent's property.

-The topic of trusts is much too broad to cover in a summary fashion; however, for discussion purposes when discussing trusts, most people think about a revocable trust.
-A revocable trust basically works as a Will, in that it designates how the person's property is to be distributed upon their death.
+The topic of trusts is much too broad to cover in a summary fashion.
+However, when discussing trusts, most people think about a revocable trust.
+A revocable trust basically works as a will, in that it designates how the person's property is to be distributed upon their death.

-What makes a Trust different than a Will?
-One of the purposes for a Trust is to avoid probate.
-(Probate is discussed below.)
-To avoid probate, the Trust will need to be funded, a technical term for changing title to titled assets.
-For example, real estate, vehicles, accounts, to reflect that the asset is not titled in the name of the individual but in the name of the Trust.
-If done correctly this process avoids the need of probate.
+What makes a trust different than a will?
+One of the purposes of a trust is to avoid probate (probate is discussed below).
+To avoid probate, the trust will need to be funded -- a technical term for changing title to titled assets (ex. real estate, vehicles, accounts) to reflect that the asset is not titled in the name of the individual but rather in the name of the trust.
+If done correctly, this process avoids the need for probate.